yudhv/SEO/3-OnSiteOptimization/3-SiteAudit.md

 ### Step 1: Run Screaming Frog and crawl the site
 * The 500 URL limit can be bypassed by crawling sub-directories in pieces
 * BONUS: Here, you can also filter out the pages with specific HTML in them (ex=> get all pages that open a link in a new tab)
-### Step 2: Save your crawl
-### Step 3: Check page level: Pages buried too deep within the site are neither good for users, nor SEO.
+### Step 2: Check page level: Pages buried too deep within the site are neither good for users, nor SEO.
 * After the crawl, sort the pages by "Level" (one of the columns)
 * Now we have a sorted list of pages that need to be linked in the upcoming posts (to reduce the link-level)
 * Export as CSV
-* Note - The CrossLinker plugin for Wordpress helps you to always internally cross-link all posts
+* Note - The [CrossLinker plugin](http://wordpress.org/extend/plugins/cross-linker/) for Wordpress helps you to always internally cross-link all posts
-### Step 4: Check for Crawl Errors
+### Step 3: Check for Crawl Errors
 * Click on "Response Codes" =>  "Client Error 4xx" (drop down)
 * Export as CSV
-### Step 5: Find & Fix Long Titles
+### Step 4: Find & Fix Long Titles
 * Title tags and meta descriptions have a recommended length.
 It pays to adhere to the same.
 * Click on "Page Titles"=>"Over 70 Characters" (drop down)
 * Export as CSV
 * TIP: Use the "=LEN(E3)" to calculate length of the titles in a new column
-### Step 6: Find & Fix Long Descriptions
+### Step 5: Find & Fix Long Descriptions
 * Click on "Meta Descriptions"=>"Over 156 Characters" (drop down)
 * Export as CSV
-### Step 7: Check Indexation Settings
+### Step 6: Check Indexation Settings
 * Click on "Meta & Canonical"
 * Check for:
     * Missing Canonical Tags (to eliminate duplicates)
     * Incorrect Canonical tags (pointing to a different page)
     * Pages that should be indexed, but have "noindex" meta
     * Pages that shouldn't be indexed, but have "index" meta
-### Step 8: Check and eliminate search URLs and thin pages
+### Step 7: Check and eliminate search URLs and thin pages
 * Thin pages: Pages with very little content on them (mostly used to target KWs)
 * If you have 1000s of thin pages targeting lots of KWs but no content, google considers the domain low quality
 * Only keep the most popular search URLs that have category-style landing page content on them